Chapter 19: The Tragedy at Ong Thanh 062025

 tent with real folding chairs for the attendees to sit on.
 The captains

-who were company commanders got to sit on the front row.
-Welch was a
+who were company commanders sat in the front row.
+Welch was a company

-company commander too.
-However, he was a Lieutenant, so he had to take a
+commander, too.
+However, he was a Lieutenant, so he had to take a seat

-seat on the second row.
+in the second row.
 It was a battalion briefing.
-There were about
+There were about ten

-ten people at this meeting, three company commanders, Terry's S3 and S2,
+people at this meeting: three company commanders, Terry's S3 and S2,

 headquarters company.
 Terry was the highest-ranking officer at this